Hobbs Kessler: 2024

 On February 11, Kessler placed second to Yared Nuguse in the Wanamaker Mile at the Millrose Games, in a personal best time of 3:48.66.
 His run placed him 4th on the all-time indoor mile list.
 The following week, Kessler competed at the US Indoor Championships in the 1500 m where he placed 2nd behind Cole Hocker in a time of 3:38.76.
 By placing in the top two, he qualified to represent the United States at the 2024 World Indoor Championships in Glasgow.

 At the 2024 World Indoor Championships, in the 1500 meters, Kessler ran at the front of the field for the majority of the race before getting out kicked by Cole Hocker and Geordie Beamish as he finished in 3rd for the bronze medal.

 On 27 April, Kessler competed in the road mile at the adizero Road to Records event in Herzogenaurach, Germany.
 He finished second in the race, in a time of 3:56.18.
 Finishing first was Emmanuel Wanyonyi of Kenya, who broke Kessler's previous world record of 3:56.13 by running 3:54.56.

-At his second Olympic Trials, Kessler placed third in the 1500m behind Cole Hocker and Yared Nuguse qualifying for the 2024 Olympics and finishing in a personal best time of 3:31.53.
-Kessler also contested the 800m, winning his semi-final heat in a personal best time of 1:43.71.
-In the final, he finished second behind his training partner and 2024 Indoor World 800m Champion Bryce Hoppel, again lowering his personal best, this time to 1:43.64, and qualifying for the Olympics in a second event.
+At his second Olympic Trials, Kessler placed third in the 1500 m behind Cole Hocker and Yared Nuguse qualifying for the 2024 Olympics and finishing in a personal best time of 3:31.53.
+Kessler also contested the 800 m, winning his semi-final heat in a personal best time of 1:43.71.
+In the final, he finished second behind his training partner and 2024 Indoor World 800 m Champion Bryce Hoppel, again lowering his personal best, this time to 1:43.64, and qualifying for the Olympics in a second event.

 On August 6, Kessler finished 5th in the 1500 meter final at the 2024 Paris Olympics, in a personal best time of 3:29.45.
 His compatriots Yared Nuguse and Cole Hocker finished 3rd and 1st respectively, marking the first time in 112 years that two Americans were on the men's 1500 meter podium.
-He also competed in the 800m, but was eliminated in the semifinals, finishing sixth in his heat.
+He also competed in the 800 m, but was eliminated in the semifinals, finishing sixth in his heat.

-2025
+2025–present

 On February 8, in the Wanamaker Mile at the Millrose Games, Kessler finished second to Yared Nuguse, in a personal best time of 3:46.90 while Nuguse set a new world indoor record of 3:46.63.
 Both Kessler and Nuguse were under Yomif Kejelcha's previous world record of 3:47.01 set in 2019.
 En route to the mile, Kessler split 3:31.89 for 1500 meters, an indoor personal best.

+At the 2025 USATF Outdoor Championships, Kessler finished fourth in the 1500 meters.

+On January 24, 2026, at the New Balance Indoor Grand Prix, Kessler outkicked Grant Fisher to break Kenenisa Bekele's world record of 4:49.99 in the short track 2000 meters, clocking 4:48.79.